 Ell flashing should be nailed every six inches on center.
 Not enough fasteners were used and the sealant has deteriorated.
 We suggest sealing the underside of the ell flashing and installing the correct number of fasteners as specified by code.
 Another layer of membrane should be installed to cover the ell-flashing flange and provide a more aesthetically pleasing transition area.

-Before roof tile adhesive and screw fasteners tile was installed using a single patty of mortar cement placed on the roof and the tile imbedded therein.
+Tile used to be installed using a single patty of mortar cement placed on the roof and the tile embedded therein.
 Although installation techniques required each tile to be submerged in water prior to installation, this was rarely ever followed.
 Each tile was set in place and left to dry.
-Over time and movement the tile brakes loose from the mortar and does not re-adhere.
+Over time and movement, the tile breaks loose from the mortar and does not re-adhere.
 The temporary solution is to lift each tile and spray roof tile adhesive under it to create a new bond.
-However, this is labor intensive.
+However, this is labor-intensive.
 If not repaired, the roof tiles may easily dislodge and become airborne during a high wind event.

-To help improve the aesthetic look of tile roofs specifies occasionally request rake tiles to be installed at rake edges.
+The aesthetic look of tile roofs is occasionally changed by installing rake tiles at rake edges.
 Tile manufacturers have released technical bulletins warning of the potential danger arising from this practice.
 Rake tiles are installed with one or two nails and a small amount of mortar only.
 More than half of the eight-pound tile is hanging over the roof’s edge providing a fall danger.
 Kelly Roofing does not recommend the installation of these tiles.
-Although it is not cost prohibitive to proactively remove the tiles, as repairs are made to the roof’s edge, the tiles should not be reinstalled.
+Although it is not cost-prohibitive to proactively remove the tiles, as repairs are made to the roof’s edge, the tiles should not be reinstalled.

-When tile roof systems are installed on steep roof structures, 1″x2″ wood baton strips are utilized to help hold the tiles in place during installation and provide a walk able surface.
+When tile roof systems are installed on steep roof structures, 1″x2″ wood baton strips are utilized to help hold the tiles in place during installation and provide a walkable surface.
 Some roofers use batons on all roofs because it keeps the tiles off of inferior underlayments.
-On roof pitches under 6:12 there isn’t enough slope to prevent the water from sitting behind the batons and find the thousands of underlayment nail holes used to hold down the batons.
+On roof pitches under 6:12, there isn’t enough slope to prevent the water from getting behind the batons and find the thousands of underlayment nail holes used to hold down the batons.
 It is also acceptable to nail down batons and then screw the tiles into the batons.
 This does not provide the intended wind uplift.

 Eve riser is used to prevent rodents and birds from nesting in the tile cells, to uplift the perimeter row of tile so it is the same level as the other rows and helps install by giving a guideline.